Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2)

 Signs and Symptoms

 Illnesses have ranged from people with mild symptoms to people being severely ill and dying.
-Symptoms can include: Fever, Cough, Shortness of breath.
+Symptoms can include but are not limited to fever, cough, shortness of breath.

 Infectious Dose